USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_build_library_gcc.md

 make |& tee make.log
 ```

-7. Change directories to the $BIN dir and verify that both the libioapi.a and the m3tools were successfully built
+7. Change directories to the $BIN dir and verify that both the libioapi.a library was successfully built

 ```
 cd ../$BIN